richATavail/APISample/README.txt

 MOTIVATION
 --------------------------------------------------------------------------------
-As this is an exercise to determine my capabilities as a software engineer, I decided to build an application just using publicly available HTTP POST and GET requests as described in https://www.backblaze.com/b2/docs/.
+As this was an exercise to determine my capabilities as a software engineer, I decided to build an application just using publicly available HTTP POST and GET requests as described in https://www.backblaze.com/b2/docs/.
 I believe this gave me the best opportunity to demonstrate a wide range of skills.
 I felt the